History of the American legal profession: Lawyers and politics

-Many British governors were upper class aristocrats appointed into their positions not trained in the law and felt unduly constrained by the legalistic demands of colonial lawyers.
+The British governors were upper class aristocrats appointed into their positions not trained in the law and felt unduly constrained by the legalistic demands of U.S. lawyers.
 From the 1680s to 1715, numerous efforts were made to strengthen Royal control and diminish legal constraints over the power of the governors.
-Colonial lawyers attempted to strike back by use of an important technique that developed in Boston, Philadelphia, and New York City in the 1720s and 1730s.
-Lawyers were able to mobilize public opinion by using the new availability of weekly newspapers and print shops that produced inexpensive pamphlets to disseminate ideas about legal rights in the U.S. as Englishmen.
+Colonial lawyers successfully resisted.
+An important technique that developed in Boston, Philadelphia, and New York in the 1720s and 1730s was to mobilize public opinion by using the new availability of weekly newspapers and print shops that produced inexpensive pamphlets.
+Lawyers would use this publicity to disseminate ideas about legal rights in the U.S. as Englishmen.
 By the 1750s and 1760s, however, there was a counter-attack ridiculing and demeaning the lawyers as pettifoggers.
 Their image and influence declined as a consequence.
-The lawyers of colonial New York organized a bar association in 1768 during the bitter political dispute between factions from the De Lancey and Livingston families.
+The lawyers of colonial New York organized a bar association, but it fell apart in 1768 during the bitter political dispute between factions from the Delancey and Livingston families.
 Over the next century, there were various unsuccessful attempts in New York to build an effective organization of lawyers.
-Finally, a Bar Association emerged in 1869 that proved successful and continues to operate to this day as the New York City Bar Association.
+Finally, a Bar Association emerged in 1869 that proved successful and continues to operate.

-The American Revolution saw the departure of many leading lawyers, and the arrival in high offices of younger lawyers.
-In most of the 13 colonies, a prominent faction of the legal profession were the Loyalists, as their clients were often tied to royal authority or British merchants and financiers.
-After the revolution, these practitioners were not allowed to practice law unless they took a loyalty oath to the new United States of America.
-Many went to Britain or Canada after the war.
-The lawyers who remained had a major impact on shaping the new nation.
-Lawyers comprised 45 percent of the fifty-six signers of the Declaration of Independence, 69 percent of the forty-five members of the Constitutional Convention, and 40 percent of the twenty-five Senators in the 1st United States Congress that opened in 1789, as well as 26 percent of the sixty-five Representatives.
+The United States Revolution saw the departure of many leading lawyers, and the arrival in high offices of even younger lawyers.
+In most of the 13 colonies, a prominent faction of the legal profession were Loyalists, as their clients were often tied to royal authority or British merchants and financiers.
+After the revolution, they were not allowed to practice law unless they took a loyalty oath to the new United States of America.
+Many went to Britain or Canada after losing the war.
+Nevertheless, the lawyers who remained had a major impact on shaping the new nation.
+Lawyers comprised 45 percent of the fifty-six signers of the Declaration of Independence, 69 percent of the forty-five members of the Constitutional Convention, and 40 percent of the twenty-five senators in the new Congress that opened in 1789, as well as 26 percent of the sixty-five representatives.